mantidproject/mantid/dev-docs/source/Testing/Core/Core.rst

     Script Editor / Interpreter,:r:`Y`,,,:o:`Y`,"Check basic functionality, such as checking the buttons/options at the top of SE, running algorithms, accessing workspace properties in both environments.
 Does autocompletion work for mantid algorithms/numpy/matplotlib? :ref:`02_scripts`"
     Access mantid framework in Python and Jupyter Notebook,:r:`Y`,:b:`Y`,:g:`Y`,,"Follow the instructions on :ref:`PythonNotebook` and check you can import mantid.simpleapi and run a script/notebook."
     Memory Widget,:r:`Y`,:b:`Y`,:g:`Y`,:o:`Y`,"Check that the System Memory Usage widget updates at a frequency of no more than once every two seconds, ideally on a system with limited resourses.
 Check that the default position of the widget is in the top right, in the same column as the Messages widget."
     Script Repository,,:b:`Y`,:g:`Y`,:o:`Y`,"Test downloading and uploading scripts to the Script Repository.
 Try to move the Script Repository to another folder.
-Check out `this <WorkbenchScriptRepository>`__ page for more information."
+Check out :ref:`this <WorkbenchScriptRepository>` page for more information."

 .. csv-table:: Larger tasks
     :widths: 10 20 5 5 5 5 50